Flaneurs/Flaneur/README.md

 ### Required User Stories

 #### General
-- [ ] Passively pick up flaneurs and view them in your inbox
+- [ ] Passively pick up Flâneurs and view them in your inbox

 #### Auth Screen
 - [ ] Allow user to OAuth with Facebook

 #### Map / Feed Screens
-- [ ] Allow user to see different flaneurs on a map view
+- [ ] Allow user to see different Flâneurs on a map view
-- [ ] Allow users to see flaneurs posted by friends and all app users in a feed
+- [ ] Allow users to see Flâneurs posted by friends and all app users in a feed

 #### Compose Screen
-- [ ] Create flaneurs, either a photo or video with a caption, and drop it at your current location
+- [ ] Create Flâneurs, either a photo or video with a caption, and drop it at your current location

 #### Inbox Screen
-- [ ] Allow users to see their picked up flaneurs in an inbox
+- [ ] Allow users to see their picked up Flâneurs in an inbox

 #### Detail Screen
-- [ ] Allow user to view the content associated with their flaneurs
+- [ ] Allow user to view the content associated with their Flâneurs
-- [ ] Allow users to comment on picked up flaneurs
+- [ ] Allow users to comment on picked up Flâneurs
-- [ ] Allow users to upvote/downvote their picked up flaneurs
+- [ ] Allow users to upvote/downvote their picked up Flâneurs

 ### Optional User Stories
 - [ ] Receieve notifications about flaneur subtypes you care about immediately
 - [ ] Allow users to breakdown flaneur into different subtypes such as #history or #scenic or #artistic, and provide their own as well
 - [ ] Abilitiy to desiminate diffrent subtypes visually on the map and stream
-- [ ] Ability to archive flaneurs in inbox
+- [ ] Ability to archive Flâneurs in inbox
-- [ ] Ability to delete flaneurs in inbox
+- [ ] Ability to delete Flâneurs in inbox
 - [ ] Ability to view user profiles and see how many drops/picks up user has done, as well as view their timeline

 ### Wire Frames